macroquest/docs/main/README.md

 `/endmacro`

-See the [MacroQuest2:Macros](../documentation/macroquest-macros.md) section for further information on macros, and [/macro](../reference/commands/macro.md) and [/endmacro](../reference/commands/endmacro.md) for starting and stopping.
+See the [Getting Startaed](../macros/getting-started.md) section for further information on macros, and [/macro](../reference/commands/macro.md) and [/endmacro](../reference/commands/endmacro.md) for starting and stopping.

 ### Plugins